 And Lastly – Talk To Someone About What You Went Through

 This one is so important!

 The saying “a problem shared is a problem halved” is actually scientifically proven to have merit.
 Our negative thoughts often become so scary because we allow them to multiply in our minds, spreading their darkness like a disease.
-However, talking through traumatic events with someone else can help lift the weight of them from your shoulders.
-It can even provide you with a more objective way of looking at things,
+However, talking through traumatic events can help to lift the weight of them from your shoulders and provide you with a more objective way of looking at things.